andeplane/atomify/README.md

 The typical workflow when developing scripts for LAMMPS includes working with several programs.
 A text editor is needed to modify the scripts, the terminal to run LAMMPS, and programs like VMD or Ovito reading trajectories from a file dumped to the disk to visualize the system over time.
 If physical quantities are computed with LAMMPS, the data is often plotted with MATLAB or Python.
 This is a tedious process, especially for teaching purposes and for people who are new to LAMMPS.

-We here introduce Atomify, a web editor running LAMMPS with real time visualization with stunning graphics.
+We here introduce Atomify, a web editor running LAMMPS with real time visualization with stunning graphics, access to real time plotting of physical quantities and much more.
 After a simulation is finished, all files are available in a jupyter notebook that also runs in the browser.
-Atomify will soon also support real time plotting of LAMMPS variables and computes.

 ## How does it work?
 LAMMPS is compiled to [Webassembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/) so it can run in the browser.
 It runs with about 50% of the speed of natively compiled LAMMPS (single threaded).
 The visualization is built on top of [three.js](https://threejs.org/), with specialized high performance rendering of spheres and cylinders.
 The Jupyter notebook is [Jupyterlite](https://jupyterlite.readthedocs.io/), and uses [Pyodide](https://pyodide.org/en/stable/), a Python runtime running entirely in the browser.